scannotation/Scannotation_software/README.md

 A teaser introducing Scannotation will be available soon.

 ## Technical support
-If you encounter any problems, please contact the developers at this address: scannotation@ehesp.fr
+If you encounter any problems, please contact the developers at this address: scannotation@ehesp.fr or post your issue on this GitHub repository based on the file "Issue_template.md".